Hugozys/snake/README.md

 # Dependancies

-You need to have ncurses library installed on your linux system.
+You need to have ncurses and glog library installed on your linux system.
 The game was developed on Ubutun 18.04 Distro.
 # How to Run

 To start playing the game, type the following commands: `make` and `./snake`